sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

     - Makes use of ioconf.c which is generated on build of netbsd - hardware (board) specific to a degree
     - Devices are uncommented as and when needed to reduce searching overhead
 - Hot plugging not
+- RepID issue with touch screen - so prevented from becoming 0 (and crashing)

 ## Currently supported autoconf devices